 The Anchorage Daily News is spending the year looking closely at homelessness in Anchorage and in Alaska — the problems, the complexities and ways to make things better.
 We’ll be exploring the roots of the issues, the people affected, what’s working and what isn’t.
 We’ll be reporting on impacts across the community and potential solutions.

-The project is receiving financial support through The Alaska Community Foundation from a variety of sources: Alaska Children’s Trust, Alaska Mental Health Trust Authority, GCI, the Knight Foundation, Premera Blue Cross Blue Shield of Alaska, Providence Health & Services Alaska, Rasmuson Foundation and Weidner Apartment Homes.
+The project received initial financial support through The Alaska Community Foundation from a variety of sources: Alaska Children’s Trust, Alaska Mental Health Trust Authority, GCI, the Knight Foundation, Premera Blue Cross Blue Shield of Alaska, Providence Health & Services Alaska, Rasmuson Foundation and Weidner Apartment Homes.
 Daily News reporters, photographers and editors operate independently of the funders, have full editorial control over the content and are solely responsible for it.

 We want to hear your ideas, questions and feedback.
 Email firstname.lastname@example.org